What is marketing communications strategy?

 Any large company’s marketing plan will have several campaigns on multiple channels simultaneously.
 The combination of all these channels – PPC, social media, advertising on TV, print, radio, etc. – is called the “marketing mix” of your marketing communications strategy.

 Smaller businesses, however, usually stick to one or two marketing channels to reach their target customers.
 Else you risk diluting your budget and focus.

 Steps in Creating an Integrated Marketing Communications Strategy

 Keeping the above principles in mind, you should create an annual or bi-annual Integrated Marketing Communications Strategy (IMC).
 Here are the key steps to follow.

 Before you can create a strategic communications plan, you need to understand your target audience.

 Any marketing communications plan has to be formulated for a specific group of target customers.
-Your IMC has to define this persona’s needs and characteristics.
+Your IMC has to define the needs and characteristics of this target audience.

 The simplest way to do this is to study your existing customers through surveys, interviews and so on.
 Ask:

 What needs do most of your customers have in common?